zhonskate/qmk_firmware/keyboards/kyria/keymaps/gotham/README.md

 ### Thumbstick

 A PSP 2000 thumbstick is attached to the right half.
-It will currently only function when the USB cable is connected to the right half.
-When I figure out how to transfer data between halves using serial link, I will make this work regardless of which side is the master.

 #### Thumbstick Configuration